Output-feedback Synthesis Orbit Geometry: Quotient Manifolds and LQG Direct Policy Optimization: Orbit Space of Output-feedback Controllers

 \section{Orbit Space of Output-feedback Controllers}

-In this section, we go over key features for Riemannian quotient manifolds of controllers.
-We suggest referring to \cite{boumal2023introduction,absil2008optimization} for the salient features of such a construction; we highlight some of the key points of quotient manifolds next.
+In this section, we go over key features of Riemannian quotient manifolds in order to set the machinery necessary for the proof of local linear convergence of the proposed PO for LQG in \S\ref{sect:conv-anal}.
+We suggest referring to \cite{boumal2023introduction,absil2008optimization} for the salient features of such a construction.